Scienziatopazzo/svm-thesis/activity-log.md

 # SVMRegression - Research Activity Log

+## 20th November 2017
+Continued work on thesis draft, reached "Censoring policies" in the "Preprocessing and exploration" section.

 ## 18th November 2017
 Started working on first draft of thesis material in latex.